NCAA, Conference, and University Rules & Violations Procedures

 Faculty Athletics Representative (FAR)

 The Director of Athletics, Associate Director of Athletics, and Assistant Director of Compliance will maintain regular contact with the Faculty Athletics Representative (FAR) to assure this individual is fully informed of all relevant aspects of Department of Intercollegiate Athletics programs.
-The FAR will receive rules updates, rules interpretations, and distribution of Big West Conference materials, as necessary.
+The FAR will receive rules updates, rules interpretations, and distribution of West Coast Conference materials, as necessary.

 The FAR will be provided the report on all NCAA rules violations.
 The FAR will oversee the recruiting examinations of all coaching staff eligible to recruit off campus.
 The FAR will coordinate the process for student-athlete grievances and financial aid appeals.
 The FAR will also be actively involved in all investigations of alleged rule violations.
 Finally, the FAR will assist in conducting student-athlete exit interviews.